logos-maker/ikiGUI/README.md

 Example code for using it can be found here... https://github.com/logos-maker/VST2

 ## GUI lib in C for iki graphics
-It's a new cross platform audio plugin GUI library for tiled graphics and animations, that uses almost no code at all.
-That is currently availible to Windows and Linux.
+It's a new cross platform audio plugin GUI library for tiled graphics with alpha channel and animations, that uses almost no code at all.

-It selects the platform specific code automatically, depending on what platform the compiler uses.
+It's currently availible to Windows and Linux, and selects the platform specific code automatically.

-For displaying graphics it uses character maps, an old concept widely used in the 80's and in 2D computer games.
-But in this case you can place them anywhere in the editor window.
+For displaying graphics it uses simple placement, and character maps, an old concept widely used in the 80's and in 2D computer games.

-And is well suited for displaying prerendered skeuomorphic graphics or photos as plugin graphics.
+And is well suited for displaying prerendered skeuomorphic or flat vector graphics or photos as plugin graphics.

 The core concept here is simplicity, and less is more.
-There is not much to learn, and it givs fewer compatibillity issues.
+There is not much to learn, and it givs fewer compatibillity issues, and gives 100% identical graphis for all platforms.

 The name is a wordplay with the Japanese words 'iki' and 'ikigai', combined with GUI (Graphical User Interface).